CARV-ICS-FORTH/parallax/docs/Build.md

 Run `sudo dpkg -i parallax.deb` using the deb filed produced from the `cpack` command.

-Run `make install` inside the `build` folder to install Parallax without producing an RPM or DEB file.

-Run `make uninstall` inside the `build` folder to remove files installed by `make install`.
-(Directories are not deleted)

 In case you want to link statically without using cmake check `scripts/pack-staticlib.py` to create a single binary called `libparallax2.a` and link with it.